telerik/winforms-docs/pageview/stackview/customizing-the-stack-position.md

 * Right

-The *Bottom* position implies that the stack items are ordered starting from the
-        bottom of the control up to the first item added in the control.
+The *Bottom* position implies that the stack items are ordered starting from the bottom of the control up to the first item added in the control.
 The Content Area is displayed on-top of the stack in the remaining available space.
 The Left stack position implies that the stack items are ordered starting from the left edge of the control right to the first added item.
 The content area is positioned right after the stack in the remaining space.
 Similarly, the Top and Right stack positions imply the stack items be positioned from the starting top/right edge of the control down/left to the first added item whereby the content area is located right after the stack.

 Regardless the stack position, the content of the selected item is displayed at one place: where the content area resides.

 >note It is important to consider both the size of the control and the count of the pages added to maintain a reasonable amount of space for the content area.
 >
-#_[C#]_

 {{source=..\SamplesCS\PageView\StackView.cs region=stackPosition}}
 {{source=..\SamplesVB\PageView\StackView.vb region=stackPosition}}